Reading Time: 10 minutes

 So we know what aspects of customer, journey, and campaign marketers scrutinize.
-The next factor to understand is whether you think observing these insights (including the ones currently not getting observed) impacts the business.
+The next factor in understanding is whether you think observing these insights (including the ones currently not getting observed) impacts the business.

-So we asked our respondents to tell us if they feel analyzing those mentioned above three types of insights impacts their business metrics or not.
+So we asked our respondents to tell us if they feel analyzing the abovementioned three types of insights impacts their business metrics.
 And guess what?

-39.5% of marketers think that knowing and monitoring these are impactful for their business.
-Even though we’ve 33.9% of marketers are on the fence about the impact, we feel one reason can be is that they cannot monitor these insights easily.
+39.5% of marketers think knowing and monitoring these are impactful for their business.
+Even though 33.9% of marketers are on the fence about the impact, we feel one reason can be that they cannot monitor these insights easily.

 Looking at the data from an organizational size perspective, we observed that mid-market and enterprise brands feel these insights impact business growth and how customers engage with the brand.
 However, 34% of SMBs are neutral about the impact.
 The reason can be that the focus of SMB brands is on customer acquisition as they focus on growing their customer base and not on retention/engagement.

 Overall, we know that marketers feel gathering and monitoring these insights can be greatly helpful.
-Both digital-first and enterprise brands’ marketers discern that gathering more in-depth information on customers can be crucial to the overall business growth.
-However, they are not gathering them.
-The reason behind this can be anything, but the one we found is that their current customer engagement tech stack is limited.
+Digital-first and enterprise brands’ marketers discern that gathering more in-depth customer information can be crucial to overall business growth.
+However, they are not collecting them.
+The reason behind this can be anything, but we found that their current customer engagement tech stack is limited.

 Yes, having reliable data on your existing customers is a good strategy.
 But what’s even better is to have multiple insights that go deeper into their psyche.
 For any brand that’s pushing to create customer loyalty and customer satisfaction, you need to:

 However, all this and more is possible with insights as it will help you connect the missing dots (which otherwise data is not doing).
 With this customer engagement statistics report, we aim to help you, marketers across the globe, understand how crucial it is to know your customers on a deeper level.
-An accurate customer-centric approach needs to scrutinize customer and engagement data across different levels.
-We also commissioned regional reports to give marketers a regional perspective into their customer engagement statistics.
+An accurate customer-centric approach must scrutinize customer and engagement data across different groups.
+We also commissioned regional reports to give marketers a regional perspective on customer engagement statistics.